 Anti-Static Carbon Fiber

-Anti-static carbon fiber bristles remove the unwanted buildup of static electricity.
+Anti-static carbon fiber bristles remove the unwanted buildup of static electricity from vinyl.
 Static draws dust to the LP and stylus which, over time, collects and interrupts their connection, interfering with the quality of music produced.
 Dust… the enemy of vinyl, and what is a large contributor to the potential crackle and pop sound vinyl is known for.

 Velvet LP Brush